 It’s always a treat to fly into Amsterdam Schiphol Airport in the spring as you’ll have the chance to see the flowering tulip fields from the air, provided you book a window seat of course!
-It was no different when I flew back home last Saturday from Bristol.
+It was no different when I flew back home recently.
 The view of the tulip fields around Lisse was simply stunning!
 As the plane made its final approach into Schiphol Airport, I noticed other flower fields to the west of the Polder runway.
 I made a mental note and decided to go for a drive around the tulip fields the next day.

 A drive around the tulip fields southwest of Amsterdam

 I started out by driving along the A9 highway towards Haarlem before turning off the highway in the direction of Vijfhuizen.
 I know this area quite well as I often visit the plane-spotters area next to Schiphol’s Polder runway.
 What I saw from the plane window quickly came into view, except these weren’t tulips but fields of hyacinths.

 The weather was wild: within a short space of time, rain, hail and snow fell to the ground whisked around by high winds.
 Ever so often, the sun would pop out and the bright blue sky revealed itself.
 The contrasts between the vivid colours of the flowers and the dark threatening clouds were amazing!
 Despite the strong winds, the strong, sweet scent of the hyacinths filled the air!